Archfx/rv32firmware/tutorial3/README.md

 Memory Layout
 -------

-Let's look at the memory layout that we had in the [tutorial2](https://archfx.github.io/posts/2023/02/firmware2/).
+Let's look at the memory layout that we had in [tutorial2](https://archfx.github.io/posts/2023/02/firmware2/).
 ```c
 MEMORY
 {